jean-emmanuel/seq192/man/MANUAL.md

 ## DESCRIPTION

-seq192 is a MIDI sequencer for live situations that is meant to be be controlled with OSC messages and sync with other applications using jack transport.
+seq192 is a MIDI sequencer for live situations that is meant to be controlled with OSC messages and sync with other applications using jack transport.

 ## OPTIONS